Chloe Kim Wins Gold In Olympic Snowboarding's Half-Pipe

 Her first-run score would have brought her the gold, but Kim wasn't satisfied.
 She wanted to put down a run that met her expectations, she said.

-The snowboarder also said that between her second and third runs, she realized that her grandmother — who had never seen her compete — had traveled from Seoul to Pyeongchang watch her.
+The snowboarder also said that between her second and third runs, she found out that her grandmother — who had never seen her compete — had traveled from Seoul to Pyeongchang watch her.

-"This one's for gram," Kim recalled thinking, provoking a round of "Awwws" in the post-competition news conference.
+"This one's for grams," Kim recalled thinking, provoking a round of "Awwws" in the post-competition news conference.

+Here's what she did on that epic run: Method; Front 10; Cab 10; Front 9; McTwist; Crippler 7 — that's according to the list she reeled off at a news conference afterwards.

+"Going to my third run I knew I had the gold," Kim said.
+"But I also knew I wouldn't be satisfied taking the gold and knowing that I hadn't put down my best.
+That third run was for me — to put down the best run I could do. "

+After scoring just below the 100 mark, Kim said the run wasn't quite perfect — but we'll note that it was closer to perfection than anything the thousands of spectators and media had ever seen.

 Kim also tallied the music she listened to.
-First run: "Paparazzi" by Lady Gaga; for her third, she said, it was "MotorSport," by Migos, Cardi B, and Nicki Minaj.
+On the first run: "Paparazzi" by Lady Gaga; for her third, she said, it was "MotorSport," by Migos, Cardi B, and Nicki Minaj.

-Afterwards, Kim was asked about the practice of handing winning athletes a stuffed mascot toy rather than a medal after they've won.
+Afterwards, Kim was asked about the practice in Pyeongchang of handing winning athletes a stuffed mascot toy rather than a medal after they've won.
 The medal ceremonies at these Winter Games have been held hours after some events.

 "I mean, mascot's really cute," Kim said.
 "But just standing on top of the podium" was a special feeling, she added.